Site icon Joey is a Traveler

 The dogs listen to their owner’s commands perfectly (Brandon uses whistle signals most of the time), and it’s obvious that they love their job!
 We also learn about the different sheep breeds that live in Ireland.

 Brandon is super nice and informal, and knows his stuff, and patiently answers every question at the end.
-So the small charge of 8 EUR per person (cash only) is more than worth it!
 Please note that the bus only stops here from March to October.

 Waterville & Derrynane Bay